Chapter 22. Spring.NET Web Framework

 }

-The last argument to AddBinding method that we need to discuss is a formatter argument.
-This argument allows you to specify a formatter that should be used to parse string value from the typical input control before it is bound to the model, and to format strongly typed model value before it is bound to the control.
+The last overloaded methods of IBindingContainer we need to discuss are those that take a IFormatter argument. is an argument to the AddBinding method.
+This argument allows you to specify a formatter that you use to parse string value from the input control before it is bound to the model, and to format strongly typed model value before the model is bound to the control.

-You will typically use one of the formatters provided in the Spring.Globalization.Formatters namespace, but if you have requirements that cannot be satisfied by one of the standard formatters it is easy enough to write your own -- all you need to do is implement a very simple IFormatter interface:
+You typically use one of the formatters provided in the Spring.Globalization.Formatters namespace, but if your requirements cannot be satisfied by a standard formatter, you can write your own by implementing a simple IFormatter interface:

 public interface IFormatter